 #1.
 Look at problems from the top down, not from the bottom up

-To ensure emotional balance, it is important for a person to learn to control reality.
+To ensure emotional balance, a person needs to learn to control reality.
 What does this mean?

 It is possible to be “above” problems and different experiences when you have gained control of the situation.
 If you are “below” your problems, then you are focusing too much on them.